samueldsingh/data-engineering/intro-to-python.md

 # What is Python?
 What are the advantages and disadvantages of Python?
 Where is it used?

-- It is a high level, object-oriented, interpreted and general purpose programming language known for its simplicity, readability, versatility and reuseability.
+- It is a high level (user-friendly), object-oriented, interpreted and general purpose programming language known for its simplicity, readability, versatility and reuseability.
+- It is often classified as a "scripting language" ( used to manipulate, customize, and automate the facilities of an existing system) and is considered similar to languages such as Perl, Tcl, or Ruby.
+The syntax of Python is loosely inspired by elements of C programming.
 - It is popular due to its clean and easy-to-understand syntax, which emphasizes code readability.
 - It offers a wide range of built-in functions and libraries that make it efficient for various programming tasks.
 - Python can be used for a wide range of applications, including web development, data analysis, scientific computing, artificial intelligence, machine learning, automation, and more.